SystemsApproach/ops/monitor.rst

-The key challenge in logging is to adopt a uniform message format across all components, a requirement that is complicated by the fact that the various components integrated in a complex system are typically developed independent of each other.
+The key challenge in logging is to adopt a uniform message format across all components, a requirement that is complicated by the fact that the various components integrated in a complex system are often developed independent of each other.
 Fluentbit plays a role in normalizing these messages by supporting a set of filters.
 These filters parse "raw" log messages written by the component (an ASCII string), and output "canonical" log messages as structured JSON.
-(There are other options, but JSON is reasonably readable as text, which still matters for debugging by humans, and it is well-supported by tooling.)
+There are other options, but JSON is reasonably readable as text, which still matters for debugging by humans.
+It is also well-supported by tooling.

-For example, developers for the SD-Fabric component might write a a log message that looks like this:
+For example, developers for the SD-Fabric component might write a log message that looks like this:

 .. literalinclude:: code/log.ascii